duncanspumpkin/MSP430-Enc28j60-Driver-and-Basic-Web-Client/README.txt

 1. Checked by simple reads and writes to enc28j60.
 Examples to be added.
 2. Checked by sending ARP and recieving reply.
 Example to be added.
 3. Same as 2.
+4. Checked by sending and recieving Ping.
+Proper Example to be added.

 Not Complete:

-4. Checked by sending and recieving Ping.
+5. Checked by handshake with a server.
 Current Focus.
-5. Checked by handshake with a server.
 6. Checked by downloading basic web page.